beyondstorage/go-storage/docs/rfcs/725-add-defaultable-property-for-pair.md

 # GSP-725: Add Defaultable Property for Pair

+- Updates:
+  - [GSP-700]: Deprecate `defaultable` in namespace and split default pairs into global and system.

 ## Background

 In [GSP-700], we introduced `defaultable` field in `namespace` to specify defaultable pair and generate default pairs for them to support default pairs configuration.